 Election of members to the European Parliament on Thursday 23 May 2019

-European Parliament elections are currently scheduled to take place in the UK on 23 May.
+European Parliament elections will take place in the UK on 23 May.

 About this election